Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Financial equilibrium

-Finally, we assume that $\equiv$ is transitive.
-This is A13 of \cite{LY}.\footnote{One consequence to note is that this implies that for the equilibrium of a network of economies in financial contact, there are no nett cyclic flows of money.
-This is because the equilibrium for a spanning tree has no cycles so no nett money flows, and by transitivity when one adds the remaining links the economies are already in equilibrium, so there is no change to the nett flows.
+We make the plausible assumption\footnote{One consequence to note is that this implies that for the equilibrium of a network of economies in financial contact, there are no nett cyclic flows of money.
+This is because one could remove links to leave just a spanning tree, which has no cycles, and so in equilibrium no nett money flows; by transitivity when one puts back the remaining links there is no change to the nett flows because the economies are already in equilibrium.
 This assumption might not hold exactly for real economies but we hope it is a good enough approximation.
-One possible line of argument is that any cyclic flows of money would seem to provide arbitrage opportunities, and that such flows would therefore be reduced as those opportunities are exploited.} Thus, $\equiv$ is symmetric, reflexive and transitive, and hence is an equivalence relation.
+One possible line of argument is that any cyclic flows of money would seem to provide arbitrage opportunities, and that such flows would therefore be reduced as those opportunities are exploited.} 1ex {\bf Axiom A13}: Financial equilibrium $\equiv$ is transitive.
+1ex